SaschaDittmann/dlnd-dog-breed-classifier/README.md

 * Download the [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip)
 * Download the [human_dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip)

+I used images from [Unsplash](https://unsplash.com/) to test the final algorithm

 ## Creating a CNN to Classify Dog Breeds from Scratch

 My CNN structure for this task looks like this: